-Once you wire the money to escrow, we will give you a complete investment package that includes a title report of the property, loan disclosures, a recorded promissory note, and a mortgage lien with your name on it against the property to secure your investment.
+Once you’re ready to invest, you’ll get signed up as a private investor and wire your money to escrow.
+You’ll receive a complete investment package that includes a title report of the property, loan disclosures, a recorded promissory note and a mortgage lien with your name on it against the property to secure your investment.
 Hazard insurance and full title insurance will also provide you with security.
-You will even have access to escrow, so that you can review what's happening with your investment on a transaction-by-transaction basis.

-Contact us today to review more information on our investor program and begin investing in real estate with Rowen Giles LLC.
+Contact Rowen to discuss an investor program and begin investing in real estate today!

 A private lender is someone who loans money for real estate development and earns a profit by collecting interest payments on the loan.
 When we find an investment property, we give our private lenders an opportunity to put their money in it.
 Private lenders collect anywhere from 7-15% interest on their loan, which is way more than what they get by letting their money sit in a 401K, IRA, CD, and other traditional investment plans.
 Anyone can be a private lender.
 If you have money in a 401K, IRA, home equity, line of credit, or cash savings, then you should consider becoming a private money lender with Rowen Giles LLC.